-Omen # 1: My road was a complete sheet of black ice when I drove out of my driveway.
+Omen # 1: My road in West Hartford was a complete sheet of black ice when I drove out of my driveway.

 Omen # 2: I backed into the hiker lot off of Chestnut Lane in Hamden, parking on the ice.
-As I sat in the back of my car, which has new tires, was left in reverse with the parking brake on, the car began sliding forward down the ice into the street.
-That was a comfortable feeling.
+I left the (standerd) transmission in reverse and put on the parking brake.
+As I sat in the back of my car putting on my snowshoes, which had new tires by the way, the car began sliding forward down the ice into the street.
+That was a tad uncomfortable.

 Those issues aside, it was an absolutely beautiful day for a hike.
 Azure skies, little to no wind, temps projected to hit the 40’s (which we hadn’t seen for over a month)… What could go wrong?
 Well, for one, I shouldn’t have been hiking in the first place.
 I bruised my foot (heel) pretty badly earlier in the week but since it was feeling much better by the day, I went ahead with the hike.
 Bottom line: Don’t hike (or even snowshoe) on a bruised heel.
 It HURTS.
 A lot.
 You don’t realize how much force you put on your heel going downhill until each step sends pain through your entire body.
 My fault.